krassowski/jupyterlab-citation-manager/README.md

 and start typing to find item of interest.
 You will be able to preview the abstract, check metadata and even open the article inside JupyterLab (or in a new browser tab - depending on your preference).

-References with citations in the current document will show on top when opening the explorer and enable a quick preview of citation context and navigation to the relevant place in the document (by clicking on the citation context).
+References with citations in the current document will be show on top when opening the explorer and enable a quick preview of citation context and navigation to the relevant place in the document (by clicking on the citation context).